I Believe (Marcella Detroit song)

-"I Believe" is a song by American singer-songwriter Marcella Detroit, released on February 28, 1994, via London Records as the lead single from her second studio album, Jewel (1994).
+"I Believe" is a song by American singer-songwriter Marcella Detroit, released on February 28, 1994, by London Records as the lead single from her second studio album, Jewel (1994).
 Written by Detroit and produced by Chris Thomas, the song went on to become Detroit's most successful single, peaking at number 11 in the United Kingdom, and achieved similar success internationally.
 Its highest peak on a national chart was in Australia, where it reached number 10.

 German singer Joana Zimmer covered this song and released it as a single in 2005.
-Her version was more successful than Detroit's in German-speaking countries, reaching the top 10 in Austria and Germany and number 13 in Switzerland.
+Her version was more successful than Detroit's original in German-speaking countries, reaching the top 10 in Austria and Germany and number 13 in Switzerland.